lewagon/www-sinatra/Readme.md

 # First get up to date
 $ git checkout master        # Go back to master branch
 $ git pull origin master     # Fetch latest version
-$ git sweep                  # Get rid of merged branches
+$ git sweep                  # Get rid of merged branches (Download)[http://lab.arc90.com/2012/04/03/git-sweep/]
-$ bundle install             # Maybe guys changed the Gemfile :)
+$ bundle install             # Maybe the guys changed the Gemfile :)

 # Launch the server, then go to http://localhost:9292
 $ rerun rackup   # You may do this in another tab.